Clint Frazier Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the fifth-ranked team ERA among all MLB pitching staffs (3.78).
+- The Rangers have a 3.83 team ERA that ranks sixth among all MLB pitching staffs.

-- Rangers pitchers combine to surrender 73 home runs (one per game), the sixth-fewest in baseball.
+- Rangers pitchers combine to allow 75 home runs (one per game), the sixth-fewest in baseball.

-- Eovaldi looks for his 10th win when he makes the start for the Rangers, his 15th of the season.
-He is 9-3 with a 2.59 ERA and 92 strikeouts in 93 2/3 innings pitched.

-- In his last outing on Friday against the Los Angeles Angels, the right-hander tossed seven innings, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.